jpellerin/duo_web/demos/django/README.md

 app, which has the non-Duo setup already completed, as well as the setup needed for a complete barebones site with authorization.
 To run this site:

-As noted above, set up path, edit DUO_IKEY, DUO_SKEY, DUO_HOST in settings, and copy Duo-Web-v1.bundled.min.js to the static directory.
+As noted above, set up path, edit `DUO_IKEY`, `DUO_SKEY`, `DUO_HOST` in settings.py, and copy Duo-Web-v1.bundled.min.js to the static directory.

 Start the site:

     python manage.py syncdb; python manage.py runserver

-Add a user with same username as on your Duo auth server with the Django admin interface (or enroll when prompted).
+Add a Django user.
+The Duo user will have the same username as the Django user; if this user does not exist, you will be able to enroll as that user.

 Now you can visit interesting URLs such as /public, /private, /duo_private, and /duo_private_manual.
 To remove your Django and Duo authorization cookies,